 Nicole Adler - Self-Advocate, At-Large Representative

-Nicole Adler was appointed to the State Council on Developmental Disabilities in 2018.
-She is currently working towards her associates degree in communications from the College of San Mateo.
-In 2014 she was appointed by Governor Brown to the California Disability Commission and remains an active participant.
+Nicole Adler is currently working towards her associates degree in communications from the College of San Mateo.
+She is an active participant of the California Disability Commission.
 She is also a member of the Redwood City Women’s club and frequently volunteers her time in the community.

 Kilolo Brodie - Family Advocate, North Valley Hills Region Representative (Amador, Calaveras, San Joaquin, Stanislaus, and Tuolumne Counties)